johnedstone/gphotos-upload/README.md

 An example would be `z:/path/to/file z:/path/to/dir`
 * On Linux, upload.py will take filenames directly or with path name expansion, and/or directories.
 An example would be `/path/to/file /path/to/* /path/to/dir`
-* upload.py does not recurse directories on Windows.
-Linux will recurse one level.
-Need to make this consistent This can be done by listing multiple directories, on both Linux and Windows.
-* added --dry-run --credentials, --exclude
+* added --dry-run --credentials, --exclude, --recurse

 ## Usage, revised

 ```
 usage: upload.py [-h] [--auth  auth_file] -c CREDENTIALS [--album album_name]
-                 [--log log_file] [--dry-run] [--no-recurse]
+                 [--log log_file] [--dry-run] [--recurse {none,once,all}]
                  [-e [exclude [exclude ...]]]
                  [photo [photo ...]]

-Upload photos to Google Photos.
+Upload photos/videos to Google Photos.

 positional arguments:
-  photo                 List of filename(s) or directory(s) of photo(s) to
+  photo                 List of filenames or directories of photos/videos to
                         upload.
-Linux: /file /* /, Windows (no wildcards):
-                        z:/path/file z:/path/dir
+Remember, Windows handle such things as /*

 optional arguments:
   -h, --help            show this help message and exit
-  --auth  auth_file     file for reading/storing user authentication tokens
-                        (not used/tested for this fork)
+  --auth  auth_file     Optional: used to storing refresh tokens, and ...
   -c CREDENTIALS, --credentials CREDENTIALS
                         Path to client_id.json.
 Examples - Linux: ~/path/file,
                         Windows: c:/path/file
-  --album album_name    name of photo album to create (if it doesn't exist).
+  --album album_name    Name of photo album to create (if it doesn't exist).
                         Any uploaded photos will be added to this album.
-  --log log_file        name of output file for log messages
+  --log log_file        Name of output file for log messages
   --dry-run             Prints photo file list and exits
-  --no-recurse          Linux: stop (globbing) directory recursion
+  --recurse {none,once,all}
+                        Default: once
   -e [exclude [exclude ...]], --exclude [exclude [exclude ...]]
                         List of extensions to exclude.
 Example: --exclude .db
                         .iso